-Pension risk is defined as the risk that the value of the pension schemes' assets will be insufficient to meet the estimated liabilities, creating a pension deficit.
-Pension risk can adversely impact in Bank's cash funding obligations to the defined benefit pension schemes.
+Pension Obligation Risk is defined as the risk that the value of the pension schemes' assets will be insufficient to meet the estimated liabilities, creating a pension deficit.
+Pension Obligation Risk can adversely impact in Bank's cash funding obligations to the defined benefit pension schemes.